I’m Katie, a journalist and Scottish expat based in New York City, and the blogger behind Stories My Suitcase Could Tell.

 I believe there are all sorts of ways to explore the world.
 You can explore the world with a one-way ticket to South East Asia, or spend a long weekend in the town next door.
 You can explore the world through the pages of a book, or the flavours on the table at a new restaurant in your own neighbourhood.

-This means that on Stories My Suitcase Could Tell you’ll find everything from book recommendations and advice on where to eat, to expat confessions, reviews of boutique hotels, and travel narratives from Kenyan safaris.
-Embrace your curiosity, and you never know what might happen.
+This means that on Stories My Suitcase Could Tell you’ll find stories that inspire on both local and international travel, stories on everything from book reviews and advice on where to eat, to expat confessions and personal travel narratives.

-When I’m not busy writing or blogging, you’re likely to catch me…
+When I’m not blogging, you’re likely to catch me…